 - On the May 8, 2008 episode of The Colbert Report, Stephen talks to astronaut Garrett Reisman on the ISS.
 Stephen says "I've heard that in space no one can hear you scream.
 Would you test that?"
 Garrett responds by saying "Sure Stephen, I'd be happy to," and then cutting his mike and screaming.

-- Gekisou Sentai Carranger had one episode where the MOTW's plan was to use the noise of toots in order to piss off aliens to destroy earth.
-In the end, his bike horns made so much noise that a passing alien blew him up.
+- In an episode of Gekisou Sentai Carranger, the Monster of the Week's plan is to use the noise of toots in order to piss off aliens to destroy earth.
+In the end, his bike horns make so much noise that a passing alien blows him up.

 - Space Shuttle includes a standard litany of rockets, beeps, and explosions, as well as an oscillation background sound.